 Before diving into the differences between Leadfeeder and Factors, it’s worth highlighting a few commonalities between both tools given that they’re close alternatives to each other.

-Needless to say, identifying website visitors is a core functionality of both Leadfeeder and Factors.
-Both visitor identification tools use IP-based targeting technology to match anonymous visitors with company IPs so users can see who’s visiting their website without the need of form submissions or gated content.
+Needless to say, identifying anonymous accounts on your website is a core functionality of both Leadfeeder and Factors.
+Both visitor identification tools use IP-based targeting technology to match anonymous traffic with company IPs so users can see who’s visiting their website without the need of form submissions or gated content.

 This provides valuable insights into the nature of website traffic as well as which accounts to go after with retargeting ads or outbound outreach.

 While both Leadfeeder and Factors rely on similar technologies, the accuracy with which they identify visitors can vary dramatically based on their respective databases.
 More on this later.

 Along with identifying company names, both Leadfeeder and Factors deliver robust account-level firmographic enrichment data such as industry, employee headcount, geography, revenue-range, and much, much more.